 By: Patrick Hyland, Ph.D., Consulting Services Lead and Anthony Caputo, Consultant

 The days of linear career paths and one-size-fits-all employment contracts are long gone, according to many experts.
 In today’s gig economy, an increasing number of employees want to forge their own way and establish idiosyncratic employment arrangements with their employers.
 As a result, more organizations are tailoring work experiences and career paths for their workforce.
+For employees to explore their career options and improve in their chosen field, software such as Together mentoring platform is great to mentor employees whilst keeping an eye on them and their progress, it is great business practice to keep employees motivated and mentored.

 Based on Wrzesniewski’s research, we recently developed a self-report diagnostic question to evaluate the way employees think about their current job.
 We then administered this question, along with other employee engagement and organizational effectiveness items, to a cross-company sample of over 1,700 employees working in small, medium, and large organizations.
 Three key findings emerged: